Ming-Shu/How-to-get-the-VID-and-the-PID-for-a-usb-device-using-WMI/README.md

 # How-to-get-the-VID-and-the-PID-for-a-usb-device-using-WMI

-We are writing an application to identify VID and PID from usb devices .
+We are writing an application to identify VID and PID from usb devices.

 Requirements: